Why have an ultrasound scan?

 Post Examination

-When your ultrasound scan is complete, the radiologist will interpret the images and send a report to your doctor or midwife.
+When your ultrasound scan is complete, the Radiologist will interpret the images and send a report to your doctor or midwife.
+A copy of your scan images are available for you if you wish.
+Please ask at reception.